Lucio Fernandez: Politics

 In the 1990s, while Fernandez was offering free performance classes for neighborhood children, he became friends with local civic leader Brian P. Stack.
 Though politics was not a lifelong vocation for Fernandez, and he had not previously supported any particular politician, he came to admire Stack's commitment to the betterment of the city and his interest in Fernandez's initiatives, as Stack was the only one who Fernandez says would return his phone calls.

-In the early 2000s, Fernandez was appointed a trustee of the Union City Board of Education, and he was a past president of the Union City Day Care Center Board of Trustees.
+In the early 2000s, Fernandez was appointed a trustee of the board of education of the Union City School District and he was a past president of the Union City Day Care Center Board of Trustees.
 He also served on the Union City Redevelopment Board, and the Union City Public Library Friends.
 In 2003, Fernandez was made deputy director of Union City's Department of Public Affairs, his first formal position in assisting assist Stack with cultural and artistic endeavors in the city.

-In late January 2004 Fernandez was named a commissioner of the Union City Housing Authority, a job he says he took because it would allow him to liaise with seniors and veterans, and address their needs.
+In late January 2004, Fernandez was named a commissioner of the Union City Housing Authority, a job he says he took because it would allow him to liaise with seniors and veterans, and address their needs.
 When asked about questions raised about why a performer by trade would accept a political position, Fernandez responded, "Everything to me is interconnected.
 Culture drives everything, and I know the culture."
 In 2006, he was elected Commissioner of Public Affairs.